Human-centred Systems – serie

 Skickas inom 10-15 vardagar

-This treatise argues that successful applications of artificial intelligence are possible only within an understanding of human institutions and the limitations of technology.
-Products of artificial intelligence research are becoming widely available to non-specialists using low-cost computer systems, but there has been a lack of communication between researchers and community groups.
+Artificial Intelligence and Human Institutions argues that successful applications of artificial intelligence are possible only within an understanding of human institutions and the limitations of technology.
+Products of artificial intelligence research are becoming widely available to non-specialists using low-cost computer systems, but there has been a lack of communication between re- searchers and community groups.
 Taking the "weak AI" position, the book explores the way insights and tools from artificial intelligence can be valuable in coming to terms with real world problems.
-Drawing on the author's extensive practical experience in AI research and management, the book brings together case studies from the fields of education, training, business, engineering, defence, health and community work, and suggests future directions.
-The book seeks to use AI concepts to illuminate the practical and theoretical concerns of institutions and organizations, opening up possibilities for new areas of collaborative work, and revealing new sources of references and ideas.
+Drawing on the author's extensive practical experience in AI research and research management, the book brings together case studies from the fields of education, training, business, engineering, defence, health, and community work, and suggests future directions.
+This book deals with advanced concepts of artificial intelligence for non-specialist readers, while providing an introduction to state-of-the-art developments.
+It seeks to use AI concepts to illuminate the practical and theoretical concerns of institutions and organisations, opening up possibilities for new areas of collaborative work, and revealing new sources of references and ideas.
+This is the latest title in the Artificial Intelligence and Society series and will be of interest to lecturers and students in AI, education, social and political sciences, and business studies.

 Häftad, Engelska, 1991